naseemakhtar994/easySocial/README.md

 Now that we got all that out of the way...lets see that magical code I keep talking about!

-i have the following public static strings:
+I have the following public static strings:

-A_SOCIAL_MEDIA_NAME_APP
+FACEBOOK_APP
+GOOGLE_PLUS_APP
+TWITTER_APP
+YOUTUBE_APP

 For EX:
-FACEBOOK_APP which equals "app.id.here"
+FACEBOOK_APP equals "app.id.here"

-(if you didn't catch on the name scheme..i feel SO sorry for you)
+//this way you dont have to worry about app id's

 //only 3 lines of codes gets you up & running!